EndPointCorp/end-point-blog/2014/05/19/git-checkout-at-specific-date.html.md

 $ git clone git://bucardo.org/bucardo.git/
 ```

-Now let's say we want to examine the project as it looked on January 17, 2014.
+Now let’s say we want to examine the project as it looked on January 17, 2014.
 As I am writing this, the date is May 19, 2014, so that date occurred about four months ago: well over 90 days.
 Watch what happens:

 ```
 $ git checkout 'HEAD@{Jan 17 2014}' ## do not do this